 How to Address Mental Health Threats to Campus Safety

 Although mental health programs in colleges have been found to reduce violence on campuses, very few colleges have the resources to develop and maintain adequate mental health programs due to the diversity of issues reportedly affecting student mental health.
 Furthermore, during the pandemic, nearly half of students that sought help with mental health issues have found the programs difficult to access according to the Fall 2020 Healthy Minds Study.

 Without accessible and adequate programs to address deteriorating mental health, the risk exists that campus safety could also deteriorate.
+Our survey found that 36% of higher education institutions reported they did not currently have or did not have any appropriate mental health resources to support students.
 However, there are several alternatives to support campus safety.
 For example, the organization Active Minds operates student-run chapters on college and campuses across the United States.
 When campuses partner with organizations such as this, it can help decrease stigma and raise awareness about seeking mental health care.

 Some colleges have also looked to technology to connect with student populations.
 Two-way text messaging with 9-1-1 is proven to resolve self-harm scenarios and help gather information for first responders so they can intervene and provide a timely response before an incident escalates.
 In recent years, many crisis hotlines have opted for a text format in lieu of voice services because Gen Z students are three times more likely to open a chat message through a push notification.

 Technology can also be a valuable tool for building a safety net for students struggling with a mental health crisis who are unwilling to access face-to-face services due to self-stigma and disclosure expectations.
 A campus safety app can be a guide to mental health resources on campus.
 The app contains a directory of important numbers and a resource center which can let students know what virtual services are available to them in addition to face-to-face services.